 Border-based buttons take a similar approach to the previous method.
 Using simple HTML and CSS, you can structure and style your calls-to-action.
 However, instead of relying on padding on the table cell level for structure, add thick borders to the link itself to build your CTA.

 <a rel="noopener" target="_blank" href="http://litmus.com" target="_blank" style="font-size: 18px; font-family: Helvetica, Arial, sans-serif; color: #ffffff; font-weight: bold; text-decoration: none; border-radius: 5px; background-color: #1F7F4C; border-top: 12px solid #1F7F4C; border-bottom: 12px solid #1F7F4C; border-right: 18px solid #1F7F4C; border-left: 18px solid #1F7F4C; display: inline-block;">I am a button →</a>

-Note that the link tag is set to be a block-level element and that borders are used to provide our “padding.”
+Note that the link tag is set to be a block-level element and that borders are used to provide “padding.”
 This ensures the entire button is hoverable and clickable, even in older desktop clients.

-Pros and cons of a border-based button
+Pros of border-based buttons

 - All styling is on the actual link tag, which simplifies the code.